Trailer

 Body

 One of the defining works of the French New Wave, Jean-Luc Godard’s 2 or 3 Things I Know About Her contemplates consumerism, fashion, money, sex, urban life, and—in the course of one iconic scene—coffee.
-MIT Materials Science and Engineering Professor Jeffrey Grossman, who teaches a popular class entitled “Coffee Matters,” will delve into the science of the coffee, discussing the physics and chemistry hidden within each cup.
+MIT Materials Science and Engineering Professor Jeffrey Grossman, who teaches a popular class entitled “Coffee Matters,” will delve into the science of coffee, discussing the physics and chemistry hidden within each cup.

 In 2 or 3 Things I Know About Her (2 ou 3 choses que je sais d’elle), Jean-Luc Godard beckons us ever closer, whispering in our ears as narrator.
 About what?
 Money, sex, fashion, the city, love, language, war: in a word, everything.
 Among the legendary French filmmaker’s finest achievements, the film takes as its ostensible subject the daily life of Juliette Janson (Marina Vlady), a housewife from the Paris suburbs who prostitutes herself for extra money.
 Yet this is only a template for Godard to spin off into provocative philosophical tangents and gorgeous images.
 2 or 3 Things I Know About Her is perhaps Godard’s most revelatory look at consumer culture, shot in ravishing widescreen color by Raoul Coutard.